jzivic/FEAP_sacularAnalysis/README.md

 # FEAP_sacularAnalysis

-In the A_Preprocessing̣->SimulationsData: resultsDir has to be specified.
-Within all other directories will be automatically made
+Python scripts made to analyze FEAP simulations.

+Input simulations and processed output data are stored: https://drive.google.com/drive/folders/13ZakNl0kf7Y5AIffglaOynaulLBCIVw-?usp=sharing
-Py scripts made to analyze all FEAP simulations.
-After finished, all FEAP simulation results are stored in notepad documents in different (sub)direcories.
+When finished, all FEAP simulation results are stored in notepad documents in several different (sub)direcories.
 Analysis pogram is diveded into 3 parts thas has to be run (Assembing+A/B/C) separately:

+In the A_Preprocessing̣->SimulationsData: resultsDir has to be specified(uploaded to drive⨪>inputData).
 1) A_Preprocessing:
   - Select sonditions, wanted Timesteps for analysis and contor plotting, direcotry and pickle names..
   - Iterates over the main directory,gets all simulation names and paths from several different subfolders at different levels.